VSLCatena/mensa/README.md

 Within this section all the needed technical information will be provided to achieve maximum productivity for new features or bug fixes.

+### Documentation
+The API is documented with Swagger, this is a tool that generates documentation based on the code.
+This is available at http://localhost:3000/swagger, when the API is running.

 ### Database / Migrations / Models
 The database is managed by Sequelize, this is an ORM (Object Relational Mapper).
 In this section will be explained how new models can be created and updated.